 Children and young people are two of the most vulnerable groups in society, and forming a more complete understanding of their lives and of how early experiences affect later life is vital.
 Investing in research and policy around children and young people will allow us to not only safeguard and support the next generation, but enrich their lives and allow each child and young person the opportunity to excel.

 Children and Young People is one of ADR UK’s flagship research themes.
 It is aimed at enabling a more comprehensive assessment of the experience of childhood in the UK to in turn develop a better understanding of what does and doesn’t work in public sector services for children and young people.
 This includes assessing trends in vulnerability, wellbeing and welfare in early life, and their impact upon later life experiences.

 ADR Northern Ireland (ADR NI) and ADR Wales are conducting important work examining the lives of looked-after children.
-Currently, ADR NI is linking 30 years’ worth of individual-level social services data from the Social Services Care Administrative and Records Environment to prescribed medication data, hospital data, the registry of self-harm and death records and the Northern Ireland Longitudinal Study (NILS), creating the UK’s first historical, population-wide cohort of those known to social services as children.
+In Northern Ireland, for example, 30 years’ worth of individual-level social services data from Social Services Care Administrative and Records Environment are being linked to prescribed medication data, hospital data, the registry of self-harm and death records and the Northern Ireland Longitudinal Study (NILS), creating the UK’s first historical, population-wide cohort of those known to social services as children.